pafoster/miniref/README.md

 |   `-- to_read   <---  Add new references here, move references to parent once read
 `-- collections   <---  Possibly create symlinks for thematic organisation of references (currently unimplemented)
 ```
-The central idea is that each reference has a (meaningfully named) directory below `all` (with `to_read` being the reference's location upon creation).
+The central idea is that each reference has a meaningfully named directory (the **reference identifier**) below `all` (with `to_read` being the reference's location upon creation).
 A suggested directory naming scheme is *firstAuthorSurname* + *publicationYear* + *firstTitleKeyWord*, for example we might use *turing1936computable* for A.M.
 Turing's 1936 paper *"On Computable Numbers, with an Application to the Entscheidungsproblem"*.

 ## Adding a Reference
 ```